StephanieChevalier/stephaniechevalier.github.io/_pages/about.md

 ## Research motivation

 <important>High interest in some challenging multisystemic disorders.</important>
-I aim at being involved in related translational research, namely contribute to clinical research via dedicated fundamental research and help the translation of basic science results into health care advances.
+I aim at contributing in related fundamental research and help the translation of basic science results into health care advances.

 ## Overview of my doctorate

-<important>PhD in computer science for a systems biology issue:</important> **dynamical interaction modelling**.
+PhD in computer science for a systems biology issue: **dynamical interaction modelling**.

 I contributed to a method for <important>automatic inference of discrete dynamical models of biological interactions</important>, called <important>BoNesis</important>.
 It allows to **model regulatory mechanisms of biological processes with complex dynamic properties**, such as cell differentiation, by taking into account **knowledge on thousands of genes**.